edge/xe-utils/README.md

 This library provides a collection of simple functions for interacting with the XE blockchain, plus attendant features.

-> API functions expect a `host` URL for the network API to provided as the first argument.
+> API functions expect a `host` URL for the blockchain API to be provided as the first argument.
 This must be provided without a trailing slash.
 The standard URLs are:
 >
 > - Mainnet: <https://api.xe.network>
 > - Testnet: <https://xe1.test.network>